Alexeino/mini-fastapi-boilerplate/README.md

-# User Managment for Shipmate
+# FastAPI BoilerPlate
+This is a mini boilerplat for quick FastAPI setup with SQLModel, Alembic, PostgreSQL DB & Poetry